 The short answer is: yes.
 But the wait-to-wait in the private system is generally much shorter.

-Ramsay Health Care and St John of God estimate the average ‘wait-to-wait’ in the private system is two to three weeks, compared to 8.78 months in the public system.
+In 2018, Ramsay Health Care and St John of God estimated the average ‘wait-to-wait’ in the private system is two to three weeks, compared to 8.78 months in the public system3.

 Skip the public wait list